AI CODE REVIEW

 The availability of resources significantly impacts the decision between using AI tools and traditional methods for learning code.

-AI Tools Accessibility: Beginners need to evaluate their access to various AI tools designed for coding.
+AI Tools Accessibility: Beginners need time to evaluate their access to various AI tools designed for coding.
 The availability of these tools can vastly reduce the time required to learn complex programming languages.
-Resources such as GitHub Copilot and Codeium [1] can assist in generating code snippets, providing real-time feedback, and even suggesting improvements.
+Resources such as GitHub Copilot and Codeium can assist you in generating code snippets, providing real-time feedback, and even suggesting improvements.

 Financial Resources: Budget constraints may also influence your choice.
 AI tools might require subscriptions or one-time purchases, while traditional methods may incur costs associated with formal education or bootcamps.
 It's crucial to evaluate what financial resources you have at your disposal.